-Namibian Film and Theatre Award (NFTA)- winning actor, Radio Host, full time banker, host and media personality, Adriano Visagie’s film, ‘Salute’, will be showcased in Amsterdam next month.
+Namibia Theatre and Film award-winning actor, radio host, full-time banker, and media personality, Adriano Visagie’s film, ‘Salute’, will be showcased in Amsterdam next month.
 In the film, written and directed by Phillipe Talavera for OYO, Adriano plays Charlito, a young prisoner who needs to make difficult choices in prison, not knowing whether life was better in or out of prison.

-I sat down with Adriano to get a glimpse of his personal life:
+Namib Insider sat down with Adriano to get a glimpse of his professional and personal life:

 Locally – David Ndjavera